JuliaStats/Distributions.jl/doc/source/univariate.rst

     Gumbel(mu, s)     # Gumbel distribution with location mu and scale s

+.. _inversegamma:

 Inverse Gamma Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The probability density function of an *inverse Gamma distribution* with shape parameter α and scale θ is
+The probability density function of an `inverse Gamma distribution <http://en.wikipedia.org/wiki/Inverse-gamma_distribution>`_ with shape parameter α and scale θ is

 .. math::